Inferoute/inferoute-node/documentation/technical.md

 -  **Role:** Handles the asynchronous financial operations after the main workflow is complete.

--  **Workflow:** Consumes messages from a RabbitMQ queue, then debits the consumer, credits the provider, computes tokens per second, and releases the holding deposit.
+-  **Workflow:** Consumes messages from a RabbitMQ queue, then debits the user (owner of consumer) balance, credits the user (owner of provider) balance, computes tokens per second, and releases the holding deposit.

 - Once a transaction is completed the orchestrator should send a message to the payment service to process the transaction.
 - The rabbitmq will include the following details: